DiamondLightSource/blueapi/docs/explanations/plans.md

 ### Disallowed Plan arguments

-Currently, positional-only arguments are not supported because plan parameters are passed as keyword arguments.
+Positional-only arguments are not supported because plan parameters are passed as keyword arguments.

 Example of unsupported plan arguments
 ```python